LukaKaranovic/surrounded/docs/logicaldesign.md

 User triggers start of gameplay from setup process, entering into the game logic process.
 All checks are repeated until End Game process is initiated.

 	1. Start game boot-strap with 60 FPS lock

-	2. Generate the map, from map data which is stored in the game logic module
+	2. Generate the map, from map data which is stored in the game control module

 	3. Contact UIX Module for display of initial game UI and continue to update accordingly